Endurance develops strength of character in us~ Romans 5:4 NLT

 Spring at Indian Caves State Park~

 I didn't even think about Friday being the early start to the 3-day weekend when I loaded Farah for the trip south!
 In WA, I wouldn't even have attempted a 200-mile round-trip to anywhere!
 Here though - there was no traffic on the way to Roxi's.
-We caravanned down to Indian Cave State Park - it was a beautiful day - that got very warm & humid!
+We caravaned to Indian Cave State Park.
+It was a beautiful day that became very warm & humid.

 Farah & the Missouri River~